 The wave pool game has now changed forever.
 Let’s see what happens with surfing and surfboards.

 By now we’ve all seen what King Kelly’s Wave Pool Company has produced.
 This historic event in surfing has really just opened the flood gates for where waves pools can go, the question that instantly pops into our heads here at Boardcave is: What will this do for the progression of surfing, as well as surfboard design?

-You may not think that there is much room for progression as it seems groms are simply born doing airs above the lip, but think about the possibilities of where surfing can go when you can practice the same manoeuvre on the same section on the same board over and over again!!!
+You may not think that there is much room for progression as it seems groms are simply born doing airs above the lip, but think about the possibilities of where surfing can go when you can practice the same maneuver on the same section on the same board over and over again!!!